On this page

-- check if they are eligible for paid parental leave
+- Check if they're eligible for paid parental leave.

-- keep in touch while they are on leave
+- Keep in touch while they're on leave.

 Support staff to return to work

-It is important that employees feel supported during the pregnancy and while they are on leave.
-Employees are likely to be more productive during their pregnancy and return to work in a positive frame of mind.
+It's important that employees feel supported during their pregnancy and while they're on leave – they're likely to be more productive during their pregnancy, and return to work in a positive frame of mind.

 Make sure you communicate with them regularly at all stages, including their rights and responsibilities and both parties expectations.
 Employees on parental leave may like to be invited to company functions and social events.

-It is a good idea to write down what is agreed about contact.
+It's a good idea to write down what's agreed about contact.
 Employees also have certain obligations about providing notice to employers about changes to parental leave.

 Visit our page on communication skills for managers to help you maintain good communication with staff away on parental leave.